hnkhanh/movies/README.md

 - [x] All images fade in.
 - [x] Implement lazy load image.
 - [x] Customize the highlight and selection effect of the cell.
-- [x] Improve UX loading by skeleton loading.
+- [x] Improve UX loading by skeleton loading (Grid view).
 - [x] Enhance responsive.

 The following **additional** features are implemented:

 - [x] Pagination.
-- [x] Other UX improments: scroll to top on refetch.
+- [x] Other UX improvements: scroll to top on refetch, clear search bar.

 ## Requirements